james-google/event-streams-dataflow/README.md

     ```
 or

-2. Download via this zipped [file](https://github.com/james-google/event-streams-dataflow/archive/master.zip).
+2. Download via this zipped [file](https://github.com/james-google/event-streams-dataflow/archive/master.zip), and extract to the folder of your choice.

 ## Lab Exercise 2: [optional] WorkCount SDK Example